wbt-solutions/openproject_dart_sdk/doc/PreviewingApi.md

 //defaultApiClient.getAuthentication<HttpBasicAuth>('basicAuth').password = 'YOUR_PASSWORD';

 var api_instance = PreviewingApi();
-var context = context_example; // String | API-Link to the context in which the rendering occurs, for example a specific WorkPackage.
+var context = context_example; // String | API-Link to the context in which the rendering occurs, for example a specific work package.
 If left out only context-agnostic rendering takes place.
-Please note that OpenProject features textile-extensions that can only work given a context (e.g. display attached images).  **Supported contexts:**  * `/api/v3/work_packages/{id}` - an existing WorkPackage
+Please note that OpenProject features textile-extensions that can only work given a context (e.g. display attached images).  **Supported contexts:**  * `/api/v3/work_packages/{id}` - an existing work package

 try {
     api_instance.apiV3RenderTextilePost(context);